-Wow, is the internet getting crowded!
-Creating a successful online brand today may seem like a huge challenge because of the noise in the space but look at the bright side, you have people who’ve forged the path for you.
-I’m going to share some ways to make your online brand shine.
+Wow, is the internet getting crowded?
+Creating a successful online brand today may seem like a massive challenge because of the noise in the space, but look at the bright side: you have people who've forged the path for you.
+I'm going to share some ways to make your online brand shine.

 I recently had a conversation on Google+ with someone who was discouraged because he felt there was nothing he could do or say that would help him get noticed.
-I’ll tell you a secret, this is the same exact thing that I thought when I was getting started!
+I'll tell you a secret: this is the same thing that I thought when I was getting started!

 Maybe you've thought these things as well?